 Amazon takes care of customer service and shipping.
 Because Amazon ships your products, what you lose in control, you gain in convenience.

-FBA is a better fit for low-priced, small items where shipping costs may cut into margins.
+FBA is a better fit for low-priced, small items where packing and shipping costs may cut into margins.

 The Buy Box almost always goes to an FBA Seller.